cedricpim/gcal2ics/README.md

 ## Usage

-Command: `ruby calendar.rb`
+Command: `./calendar`

-Environment variable `DIR` can be defined as well to declare on which folder the calendars should be saved to like: `DIR=~/calendars ruby calendar.rb`.
+Environment variable `DIR` can be defined as well to declare on which folder the calendars should be saved to like: `DIR=~/calendars ./calendar`.
 This will stored all downloaded calendars to `~/calendars`.

 Lastly, and this came with the need to make it work with Khal, it is possible to define the option `--separated-events` so that each event is stored on a different file.
-This can be used like: `ruby calendar.rb --separated-events`.
+This can be used like: `./calendar --separated-events`.